 It was simple.
 It was flavorful.
 And it was its own little work of art. :)

 So I know that we’re all for taking a moment to really stop and savor the food that you’re tasting.
 But if you have the chance, I’d encourage you to stop and see — really see — the food that you’re tasting as well.
 From the prettiest of tomatoes, to even the simplest grain of rice, the artistry of the food we eat in a given day is mindbogging-ly awesome.

-Cook pasta al dente according to package instructions, then drain.
+Cook pasta in generously-salted boiling water until al dente according to package instructions, then drain.